DarthMDev/Toontown-Empire/README.md

-In order to run game you need to install this pip install -U airbrake if on mac or linux: sudo pip install -U airbrake
+In order to run game you need to install this pip install -U airbrake if on mac or linux: sudo pip install -U rollbar